stevesaliman/gradle-cobertura-plugin/README.md

 update to a newer version, as version 1.0.3 fixes a classpath issue that prevented reports from generating correctly on the first run after a "clean"

+Version 1.2.1 Fixes some task dependencies so that "gradle cobertura" runs the tests in all projects in a multi-project build, just like "gradle test" would.
+The plugin still only produces reports for projects where the cobertura plugin is applied.

 Version 1.2.0 Adds support for Cobertura 2.0, which introduced some new features.
 Best among them are 2 new options, ```ignoreTrivial``` and
 ```ignoreMethodAnnotation```, each of which are described in the usage section